 London at the turn of the century in 1901.
-Three men is on a mission from the IRA to steal all the gold in the vaults of the Bank of England.
+Three men are on a mission from the IRA to steal all the gold in the vaults of the Bank of England.
 Norgate, their leader, discovers the bank's ...
 See full summary »

 London at the turn of the century in 1901.
-Three men is on a mission from the IRA to steal all the gold in the vaults of the Bank of England.
+Three men are on a mission from the IRA to steal all the gold in the vaults of the Bank of England.
 Norgate, their leader, discovers the bank's weak spot: an old forgotten sewer straight under the vaults.
 But they have to deal with captain Fitch, a young but suspicious bank guard.
 Written by

 2 of 2 people found this review helpful.